Dodgers follow up Shohei Ohtani signing with trade for Rays RHP Tyler Glasnow

 The Rays have this down to a science: Trade for prospects and younger players whom their scouting and analytics team likes, enjoy their production in their pre-arbitration years and maybe some of their arb years, trade them away for younger players when their arb salaries begin to resemble star compensation, and then begin the whole cycle over.

 Glasnow completed his go-around with this trade.
 The Rays acquired him from the Pittsburgh Pirates, who were using him as a reliever, alongside Austin Meadows and Shane Baz in the comically one-sided Chris Archer trade.
-After making $18 million total in his career thus far, Glasnow is set to make $25 million next season as part of a two-year extension he signed before returning from Tommy John surgery.
+After making $18 million total in his career thus far, Glasnow was set to make $25 million next season as part of the two-year extension he signed with Tampa Bay before returning from Tommy John surgery.

 Naturally, that price was above the Rays' liking, just as it was for so many other players they couldn't lock down on cheap deals early in their careers.
 The result is a team that has never started a season with a payroll above $100 million, posted a record above .500 in six straight years and reached the World Series in 2020 but hasn't won a playoff series since.
 That all seems acceptable to the Tampa Bay brass.